kakun45/aws-presigned-link/README.md

 - Optionally, I added an expiration time to the download link to make it expire after a certain period (e.g., 24 hours).

 ## Conclusion
-This take-home assignment utilizes AWS services such as S3, SES, and Lambda to implement a secure video clip download system.
+This take-home assignment, which required quick self-study to figure out, utilizes AWS services such as S3, SES, and Lambda to implement a secure video clip download system.
 By following the outlined steps and customizing the solution based on specific requirements, I can create a functional system that allows authorized recipients to securely download videos.
 I remembered to consider security best practices and implemented necessary measures to protect the video clips and ensure that only authorized individuals can access them.

-My implementation is deployed at https://aws-presigned-link.vercel.app/  All Rights Reserved.
+All Rights Reserved.
 Xeniya Shoiko